active-group/active-clojure/README.md

 types, but you can use multi methods.
 Use the defined type and the result of `r/record-type` as the dispatch value for that.

+Above options may not work with RTD records:

+- Arrow: RTD records don't provide an arrow constructor
+- Map implementation: RTD records don't implement the map interface
+- Interfaces: No interfaces are implemented, you cannot provide your own implementations for RTD records

 #### Meta data

 You can provide meta data via `(define-record-type ^{:foo "bar"}